Find Child Care

 Child Care Financial Assistance in Wyoming

-The Child Care Subsidy Program helps low income families pay for the cost of care when the parent(s) are working or in school or training.
+The Child Care Subsidy Program helps low-income families pay for the cost of care when the parent(s) are searching for employment, working, in school or training.
 Based on the family’s income, the parents may be responsible for paying for part of the cost of care.
-The Department of Family Services’ Child Care Subsidy Program uses a combination of state and federal funds to assist eligible families in paying for the cost of child care while the parent(s) is working or attending an approved educational activity.
+The Department of Family Services’ Child Care Subsidy Program uses a combination of state and federal funds to assist eligible families in paying for the cost of child care while the parent(s) is in an approved activity.
 If the family meets the eligibility criteria, the Department of Family Services pays a portion of the cost of care.
-Parents are free to choose a child care arrangement that best fits their needs as long as the provider chosen meets certain health and safety requirements.
+Parents are free to choose a child care arrangement that best fits their needs as long as the chosen provider meets certain health and safety requirements.